End-to-end Recurrent Denoising Autoencoder Embeddings for Speaker Identification: Introduction

+Our goal in this paper is to include a robust Speaker Identification module in \bindi, a cyber-physical system designed to combat gender-based violence within the project EMPATIA\footnote{\url{http://portal.uc3m.es/portal/page/portal/inst_estudios_genero/proyectos/UC3M4Safety}}.

+Adopting a multimodal approach \cite{hybrid_bindi}, \bindi~employs intelligent signal processing to autonomously detect a violent situation by means of bio-signals collected by smart sensors --including a microphone-- integrated in wearable edge devices interconnected through the smartphone of the user.
+One of the edge devices is currently conceptualized as a smart bracelet that includes three different physiological sensors: Blood Volume Pulse (BVP), Galvanic Skin Response (GSR) and Skin Temperature (SKT) \cite{celia3,celia4}.
+The second is designed as a smart pendant equipped with a microelectromechanical microphone and able to acquire audio and speech from the environment and the user \cite{ourselved_applied_sciences}.
+This body area network factor form allows to gather data from the desired sources of information to feed the different intelligent decision engines capable of alerting of a violent situation.

+The duration of the batteries of Bindi has been identified as one of the key features to make it practical for gender-based violence victims (GVV).
+To this end, a lightweight affective computing system based on the bio-signals captured by the smart bracelet acts as a first trigger.
+These bio-signals are periodically captured and processed within this edge device that provides a rapid inference schema.

+Note that the response provided by this first physiological layer is designed as a low-cost and low-consumption trigger.
+Due to the importance of avoiding missing any potentially violent situation, this trigger is oriented towards detecting any possible cues of fear or panic-related emotions and therefore to achieve a high recall rate.
+However, due to its constrained computational capacity and resources, its precision is not as good as it could be under ideal conditions.

+Then, once an alarm is triggered by the bracelet, the pendant begins to acquire audio, which is compressed and sent via Bluetooth Low Energy (BLE) to the smartphone or smartwatch.
+The purpose of this acquisition is two-fold: first,this audio is encrypted and sent to a secure server to be used as an evidence in a potential trial \cite{larrabeiti} and second, it is used to disambiguate and contextualise the previous bio-signals and therefore to improve the overall detection rate.
+Since the processing of the audio signal takes place in the smartphone, it allows for more energy-consuming methods.
+In particular, we aim at processing the speech contained in the audio to identify and track the user’s voice \cite{ourselves_iberspeech} and to detect fear and panic.

-Our goal here is to include a Speaker Identification module in a low-consumption device to combat gender-based violence within the project BINDI\footnote{\url{http://portal.uc3m.es/portal/page/portal/inst_estudios_genero/proyectos/UC3M4Safety}}, where we aim at providing a smart technological solution to gender-based violence problem adopting a multidisciplinary perspective.
-Specifically, \bindi aims at developing a non-intrusive wearable solution, able to automatically detect and alert when a user is under an intense emotional state (e.g., panic, fear, or stress) potentially caused by a gender-based violence situation so that appropriate help could be supplied. \bindi performs Speaker Identification (SI) through speech to monitor the user’s voice.
-In the risky situations we intend to detect and when achieving high SI rates is crucial, it is most likely that the speaker is under an intense emotional state, such as panic, fear, anxiety, or its more moderate relative, stress.
+Therefore, the speech information complements that carried by the physiological bio-signals.
+In this paper, our scope is limited to the processing of the audio modality and in particular to the Speaker Identification (SI) task.
+In the threatening situations we intend to detect, identifying the user and achieving high SI rates is crucial, and it is most likely that the speaker is under an intense negative emotional state, such as panic, fear, anxiety, or its more moderate relative, stress.